Graduate LLB for Canadian students

-Brunel Law School has 50 years of experience teaching law and our students from Canada make a valued contribution to our vibrant international community on our London campus.
+With over 50 years of experience teaching law, Brunel Law School welcomes students from Canada into our vibrant international community on our London campus.

-• The course is eligible for NCA accreditation (see below for details)
+• The course is eligible for National Committee on Accreditation (NCA) accreditation (see below for details)

-• Being close to London gives excellent opportunities for professional development
+• Our London-based University provides excellent opportunities for professional development and networking

-• Flexibility to tailor your module choice in the second year of study
+• Flexibility to tailor your module choices in your final year of study

-• Campus life – There’s so much to get involved in on campus, including joining the law society
+• Campus life – there’s so much to get involved in on campus, including joining the Canadian Law Society and the Canadian Student Society

-• On-campus accommodation with the option to be housed with postgraduate students or final year undergraduate students
+• Guaranteed on-campus accommodation with the option to be housed with postgraduate students or final year undergraduate students

-• Continue your studies with a Postgraduate LLM at Brunel
+• Opportunity to continue your studies with a dynamic, postgraduate LLM at Brunel

-Find out more about the course content on the main Graduate LLB course page, or watch our video below.
+Find out more about the course content on the Graduate Entry LLB course page, or watch our video below.

 Canadian student experience - law graduate llb